 spectacular Federal mansions, a nice harbor where boating is popular,

-brick sidewalks, hanging flower baskets in the summer, restaurants with
+brick sidewalks, hanging flower baskets in the summer, historic inns, bed and breakfasts and hotels, restaurants with

 delicious, often locally caught local seafood (The Grog at 13 Middle